Andreilys/ds-primer/docs/index.rst

 Data Science Primer
 ===========================

-A Primer that covers both technical and non-technical topics associated with Data Science.
+The primary purpose of this primer is to give a cursory overview on both technical and non-technical topics associated with Data Science.

+It's not meant to be used as a comprehensive source on a topic, but as a quick overview with additional links for further learning.

 .. warning::